-The IB Mission Statement...
+The IB Mission Statement

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

-Sullivan Middle School (as well as all Middle Years IB schools) teaches units of study through the lenses of Global Contexts.
+As an IB World School, Sullivan Middle School teaches units of study through the lenses of Global Contexts.
 These six context help place what students learn in a wider perspective.
 All six are integral through the three years of our program.
 The MYP-IB Global Contexts are: